 Gift-giving is often used to attract a mate.
 This is the same across most classes, including mammals, birds, and insects.
-Male spiders of many species will catch food and offer it to a female as part of their courtship ritual.
-If the female accepts the food, then she is also accepting the male as her mating partner.
-If she refuses the male, he usually makes a dash for it before he becomes dinner!
+Male spiders of many species will catch food and offer it to females as part of their courtship ritual.
+If the female accepts the food, then she is also taking the male as her mating partner.
+If she refuses the male, he usually makes a dash for it before he becomes dinner.

 Interestingly, research has shown that some male spiders use fake gifts as a ruse to get close to the female.
 This is often a food item the male has already eaten, and he will wrap the remains in a silk ball.
-Other males will wrap their gift in several layers of silk to make the gift appear bigger.
-They will also attempt to mate with the female while she investigates the gift, giving him time to get away when she realizes the gift is of poor quality.
+Other males will dress their gifts in several layers of silk to make the gift appear bigger.
+They will also attempt to mate with the female while she investigates the gift, giving him time to get away when she realizes it is of poor quality.

-While we generally think of peafowl as an Asian species, there are peafowl that are now wild in some areas of the southern United States.
+While we generally think of peafowl as an Asian species, there is peafowl that is now wild in some areas of the southern United States.
 These birds are the descendants of pet birds who have escaped captivity.
 Peafowl are surprisingly hardy birds and can be seen living wild in rural areas of California, Florida, and Hawaii, where the climate is warm and humid.

-Peafowl are one of the most famous visual species.
-The peacocks (males) are adorned with huge, vibrantly colored tails that open up like a fan.
-The tail feathers have bright green plumage, with turquoise blue and lemon yellow markings that look very similar to eyes.
+Peafowl is one of the most famous visual species.
+The peacocks (males) are adorned with giant, vibrantly colored tails that open up like a fan.
+The tail feathers have bright green plumage, with turquoise blue and lemon yellow markings similar to eyes.

-There are also albino peafowl that are brilliant white with tails that appear fluffy along the out edges.
-A male will attract a female by open his tail out and shaking or vibrating.
+There is also an albino peafowl that is brilliant white with tails that appear fluffy along the out edges.
+A male will attract a female by opening his tail and shaking or vibrating.
 This catches the female’s attention and the feathers moving against each other create a soft rustling sound.

 The idea is that the larger and brighter the tail is, the more attractive the male will be to potential mates.
 Those males with smaller tails or thinner feathers tend to be rejected more often than males with large, bright tails.

-From the tiniest insects to the largest mammals, visual communication is key to a happy and relaxed life.
-Visual signals help bring harmony to family groups and establish territories without a single bite or scratch.
+Visual communication is key to a happy and relaxed life for the tiniest insects to the largest mammals.
+Optical signals help bring harmony to family groups and establish territories without a single bite or scratch.
 No species can rely solely on visual communication, but it is a vital part of animal language.

 Bradbury, J. W., & Vehrencamp, S. L. (2019, February 26).
 Animal communication.
 Retrieved from Britannica: https://www.britannica.com/science/animal-communication/additional-info#contributors